preactjs/preact-www/content/en/blog/simplifying-islands-arch.md

 moving on to the client side config, which does add a few more things than simply providing an entry and getting an output.

-This is shortened out to explain the relavant bits
+This is shortened out to explain the relevant bits

 ```js
 // webpack.config.client.js